 Artlift became a registered charity (number 1151580) and continued to offer alternatives to drug therapy for patients with a range of health issues.

 ‘Artlift provides a valuable and supportive mechanism for NHS patients to improve their mental health.’

 Reference Baker, C., Crone, D., Clark-Stone, F. & Kilgour, L. (2013).

-Artlift was commissioned by NHS Gloucestershire to provide Arts on Prescription in 9 community and GP settings across Gloucestershire, and funded locally by Malmesbury Primary Care Centre’s League of Friends to provide creative sessions at MPCC in Wiltshire.
+Artlift was commissioned by NHS Gloucestershire to provide arts on prescription in nine community and GP settings across Gloucestershire, and funded locally by Malmesbury Primary Care Centre’s League of Friends to provide creative sessions in Wiltshire.

-GPs and other health professionals can refer people for a course of art either alongside or instead of medication and other interventions.
+GPs and other professionals can refer people for an art course either alongside or instead of medication and other interventions.